 Can you freeze moo shu shrimp?

-You can freeze leftovers for 2-3 months in an airtight container (glass storage containers and stasher bags work well!).
+You can freeze leftovers for 2-3 months in a freezer-safe container (glass storage containers and stasher bags work well!).
 Let thaw before reheating.

-Traditionally, moo shu stir fries are served in very thin moo shu pancakes.
+Traditionally, moo shu stir fries are served in very thin moo shu Chinese pancakes.
 We’ve taken a shortcut here and are using warmed tortillas to make it simple.
+(But see more authentic ideas above in the ingredient list.)

 More Easy Stir Fry Recipes